German Empire: 1918

 The German Empire during World War I, shortly before its collapse:

 The defeat of Russia in 1917 enabled Germany to transfer hundreds of thousands of troops from the Eastern to the Western Front, giving it a numerical advantage over the Allies.
 By retraining the soldiers in new infiltration tactics, the Germans expected to unfreeze the battlefield and win a decisive victory before the army of the United States, which had now entered the war on the side of the Allies, arrived in strength.
-In what was known as the "Kaiserschlacht", Germany converged their troops and delivered multiple blows that pushed back the allies.
+In what was known as the "Kaiserschlacht", Germany converged its troops and delivered multiple blows that pushed back the allies.
 However, the repeated German offensives in the spring of 1918 all failed, as the Allies fell back and regrouped and the Germans lacked the reserves needed to consolidate their gains.
-Meanwhile, soldiers had become radicalised by the Russian Revolution and were less willing to continue fighting.
+Meanwhile, soldiers had become radicalized by the Russian Revolution and were less willing to continue fighting.
 The war effort sparked civil unrest in Germany, while the troops, who had been constantly in the field without relief, grew exhausted and lost all hope of victory.
-In the summer of 1918, the British Army was at its peak strength with as many as 4.5 million men on the western front and 4,000 tanks for the Hundred Days Offensive, the Americans arriving at the rate of 10,000 a day, Germany's allies facing collapse and the German Empire's manpower exhausted, it was only a matter of time before multiple Allied offensives destroyed the German army.
+In the summer of 1918, the British Army was at its peak strength with as many as 4.5 million men on the western front and 4,000 tanks for the Hundred Days Offensive.
+With the Americans arriving at the rate of 10,000 a day, Germany's allies facing collapse, and the German Empire's manpower exhausted, it was only a matter of time before multiple Allied offensives destroyed the German army.

-The concept of "total war" meant that supplies had to be redirected towards the armed forces and, with German commerce being stopped by the Allied naval blockade, German civilians were forced to live in increasingly meagre conditions.
-First food prices were controlled, then rationing was introduced.
+The concept of "total war" meant that supplies had to be redirected towards the armed forces and, with German commerce being stopped by the Allied naval blockade, German civilians were forced to live in increasingly meager conditions.
+First food prices were controlled; then rationing was introduced.
 During the war about 750,000 German civilians died from malnutrition.

 Towards the end of the war, conditions deteriorated rapidly on the home front, with severe food shortages reported in all urban areas.
-The causes included the transfer of many farmers and food workers into the military, combined with the overburdened railway system, shortages of coal, and the British blockade.
+The causes included the transfer of many farmers and food workers into the military, combined with the overburdened rail system, shortages of coal, and the British blockade.
 The winter of 1916–1917 was known as the "turnip winter" because the people had to survive on a vegetable more commonly reserved for livestock as a substitute for potatoes and meat, which were increasingly scarce.
 Thousands of soup kitchens were opened to feed the hungry, who grumbled that the farmers were keeping the food for themselves.
 Even the army had to cut the soldiers' rations.
 The morale of both civilians and soldiers continued to sink.
-The population of Germany was already suffering from outbreaks of disease due to malnutrition due to Allied blockade preventing food imports.
+The population of Germany was already suffering from outbreaks of disease due to malnutrition due to the Allied blockade preventing food imports.
 Spanish flu arrived in Germany with returning troops.
 Around 287,000 people died of Spanish flu in Germany between 1918 and 1920 with 50,000 deaths in Berlin alone.